-No - Car Next Door does not review the service records.
-Any claims or statements about the service a car receives are between the Owner, their mechanic, and Borrowers.
-The Serviced badge is a tool for Owner’s to present and communicate information about their car’s recent service on their car’s profile.
+No - Car Next Door doesn't review service records.
+Any claims or statements about the service a car receives are between the owner, their mechanic, and borrowers.
+The Serviced badge is a tool for owners to present and communicate information about their car’s recent service on their car’s profile.

 How can cars lose the Serviced badge?

-If a user reports an issue with the information provided by an owner, we will review it and if there are any issues, we’ll remove the information and the badge from the car’s profile.
+If a user reports an issue with the information provided by an owner, we'll review it and if there are any issues, we’ll remove the information and the badge from the car’s profile.